pine64/website/content/documentation/General/RK3566_EBC_reverse-engineering.md

 ### In-Development Driver

 [rk356x-ebc-dev](https://github.com/smaeul/linux/commits/rk356x-ebc-dev) is the branch used for developing an upstreamable DRM driver based on mainline kernel sources.
-The driver currently functions well enough to get a virtual console and Xorg running, but it does not support features like multiple waveforms.
+The driver currently functions well enough to get a virtual console and X.Org running, but it does not support features like multiple waveforms.

 ## Documentation